Becoming Sidelined: Understanding the Grief Process

 Ken Ravizza, PhD, Professor of Sports Psychology at Cal State Fullerton says, "We used to believe that the stages occurred in that order, but we've found that athletes actually bounce around.
 One day they're angry, one day they're in denial, the next day they seem to have accepted it, and the day after that their angry again.
 But these distinct emotions are all there at some point."
 It may be helpful to think of the stages of grief for sidelined athletes more as a general process of grief and transition.
 This chart shows the potential “looping effect” of the process of grief and transition for sidelined athletes.

 If you are a sidelined athlete struggling to find your way forward, we encourage you to reach out to someone and let them know.
-We at Sidelined Chicago can help connect you to others who have experienced what you are going through.
+We recommend reading the follow up article Healthy Adjustment Part 3: Finding Your Voice in the Aftermath.
+We at Sidelined USA can help connect you to others who have experienced what you are going through.
 Take a look at our Connection page to watch videos of other sidelined athletes and their stories and join our online connection group.

 Brown, Matthew Tyler.
 (1998) Healthy Adjustment Following a Career-Ending Athletic Injury.
 MA thesis, University of Alberta.